jganetsk/impossible-escape/README.tex.md

 0 & 1 & 0 & 1 & 0 & 1 & 0 & \dots & 1\\
 \end{pmatrix}$$

-Matrix multiplication is form of group homomorphism.
+Matrix multiplication is a form of group homomorphism.

 #### A Small Simplification